 Best ADHD to-do list app for focusing on tasks

-On the surface, TickTick looks a lot like Remember The Milk or Todoist, two popular apps that I also tested for this article.
+On the surface, TickTick looks a lot like Remember The Milk or Todoist.
 It gives you a solid, simple to-do list app organized around lists, tasks, and tags—but some additional features make it much more ADHD-friendly than others in its category.

 Once you've got your day and/or week planned, the built-in Pomodoro function lets you estimate how much time a task will take, then tracks that time via Pomodoro sprints.
-(As someone who tracks their Pomodoros in a spreadsheet, I was very excited to find this feature.)
+(As someone who tracks their Pomodoros in a spreadsheet, I was very excited about this feature.)

-TickTick not only helps you focus—it rewards focus with a fun little achievements system.
-The statistics dashboard also gives you a lot of data on your task patterns that you can use to optimize the way you work.
+The statistics dashboard gives you a lot of data on your task patterns that you can use to optimize the way you work.
 My favorite progress-tracking feature, though, is the summary that TickTick generates at the end of every day.
 This text file is perfect for copy/pasting into a report for your boss or just for your own reflection.

-And all these features—plus habit tracking, Kanban views, and app integrations via Zapier—are just the free version, mind you.
+All these features—plus habit tracking and Kanban views—are just the free version, mind you.
 The main reason to upgrade to Premium is the calendar feature, which allows you to sync calendars and timebox your tasks.

-Short version: TickTick is a remarkably robust to-do list app that avoids distracting bells and whistles while also giving you an ideal feature set to focus on your work.
+Short version: TickTick is a remarkably robust to-do list app that gives you an ideal feature set to focus on your work without all the distracting bells and whistles.

 Available platforms: Web, desktop (Windows, Linux, Mac), mobile (Android, iOS), Apple Watch